NoahBurkholder/wiki-noah/readme.md

 ## Version 1.5.1 (Cyclone) - March 17th, 2018

-# :question: Ok, what the fuck is this, Noah?
+# :question: Noah What Have You Done?

 <details><summary> In short, this is a <b>Practical Resource For New Game Developers</b>.
 It is also a <b>Case Study for Students Entering Game Dev</b>, a <b>Reminder to Myself That What I Do Is SUPER COOL</b>, and hopefully a <b>Place to Share Passions and Expertise</b>.
 (Click to expand.)</summary><br>